 In order to increase its investment in the field of renewable energy and environmental protection, in June 2007, the subsidiary Enel Produzione S.p.A. entered into a loan agreement with the European Investment Bank ("EIB") for up to Euro 450 million (amount that the parties subsequently agreed to reduce to Euro 400 million), which expires in July 2027.
+As of December 2015, following the reimbursements paid, the outstanding loan results to be equal to Euro 320 million.

 This agreement provides that both Enel Produzione S.p.A. and Enel are obliged to inform the EIB of any changes in their control.
 If it deems that such changes could have negative consequences on the creditworthiness of Enel Produzione S.p.A. or Enel, EIB may demand additional guarantees, changes in the agreement, or alternative measures that it considers satisfactory.
-If Enel Produzione S.p.A. does not accept the solutions proposed, EIB shall be entitled to unilaterally terminate the loan agreement in question.
+If Enel Produzione S.p.A. does not accept the solutions proposed, EIB shall be entitled to unilaterally terminate such loan agreement.